KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 }
 ```

-Encoding an integer happens by simply overlaying it onto the NaN value and its type id.
+Encoding an integer happens by simply overlaying it onto the NaN value and its type ID.

 ```c
 int32_t decode_integer(VALUE value) {